Thriving at Three

 Krycya Flores at 336.256.1066

 The purpose of Thriving at Three is to assure that Latino immigrant children in Greensboro have a positive and strong foundation from birth to three.
 The CNNC accomplishes this goal by delivering long-term at-home services to at-risk families until the child’s third year – partnering with the parents to provide direct intervention, parenting education, group meetings, case management, referrals, and care coordination for up to the child’s third year.

-Currently, the program is working with 40 children and their families.
+Currently, the program is working with 40 families.
 Children’s developmental status is assessed using Ages & Stages Questionnaire (ASQ).
 Some parents receive the Crianza con Cariño Curriculum to increase their knowledge in child development and parent-child interaction.